-6 Supplementary Planning Statements
+Supplementary Planning Statements

-- 6.1 In order for the Local Landscape Designation Review to influence the policy approach of Perth & Kinross Council with regard to decisions affecting local landscape designations it is necessary to set out supplementary policies.
-The three statements below allow for the proposed Special Landscape Areas and ensure that the statements of the special qualities can be used as a material consideration to better evidence relevant development management decisions, and to help inform decisions on conservation and enhancement measures for management of the Special Landscape Areas. - The Council will apply the Special Landscape Area boundaries as set out in Figures 4a - 4k in the implementation of the Local Development Plan policy ER6.
+In order for the Local Landscape Designation Review to influence the policy approach of Perth & Kinross Council with regard to decisions affecting local landscape designations it is necessary to set out supplementary policies.
+The three statements below allow for the proposed Local Landscape Areas and ensure that the statements of the special qualities can be used as a material consideration to better evidence relevant development management decisions, and to help inform decisions on conservation and enhancement measures for management of the Local Landscape Areas.

-Justification
+The Council will apply the Local Landscape Area boundaries as set out in Figures 4a - 4k in the implementation of the Local Development Plan policy 39

-The Special Landscape Designation Review proposes appropriate boundaries for proposed Special Landscape Areas, the process of evaluation in the LLDR means that the boundaries can be justified as being robust.
-However the Council will monitor and update the boundaries, if there is an appropriate reason to do so, through future iterations of the Local Development Plan.

-The Council will use the statements of significance, associated special qualities and objectives attached to each of the proposed Special Landscape Areas as a material consideration in the determination of planning applications.
+Justification: The Special Landscape Designation Review proposed appropriate boundaries for the Local Landscape Areas.
+The process of evaluation in the LLDR means that the boundaries can be justified as being robust.
+However the Council will monitor and update the boundaries, if there is an appropriate reason to do so, through future iterations of the Local Development Plan 2The Council will use the statements of significance, associated special qualities and objectives attached to each of the proposed Local Landscape Areas as a material consideration in the determination of planning applications

-Justification

-The statement aims to ensure that the Supplementary Guidance is used in the development management process.
-In particular this will mean that the location and boundaries, designation statement and forces for change, contained within the Statement of Importance provided with each proposed Special Landscape Areas, will be used to evidence decisions taken.
-The SG will therefore support the Development Plan policies.
+Justification: The statement aims to ensure that the Supplementary Guidance is used in the development management process.
+In particular this means that the location and boundaries, designation statement and forces for change, contained within the Statement of Importance provided with each proposed Local Landscape Area, is used to evidence decisions taken.
+The Supplementary Guidance therefore supports the Development Plan policies

-The Council will promote the use of the proposed Special Landscape Areas for management measures taking into account the statements of the special qualities.
+3 The Council will promote the use of the proposed Local Landscape Areas for management measures taking into account the statements of the special qualities

-Justification

-The aim of the policy is for the statement of special qualities, and particularly management recommendations within, to be used to identify areas where conservation and enhancement of the proposed Special Landscape Areas can be made.
-The aim of this is to maintain or enhance the special qualities within the proposed Special Landscape Areas.
+Justification: The aim of the policy is for the statement of special qualities, and particularly the management recommendations within, to be used to identify areas where conservation and enhancement of the proposed Local Landscape Areas can be made.
+The aim of this is to maintain or enhance the special qualities within the proposed Local Landscape Areas.